CORE JAVA:-

 Answer

 In Java Interface defines the methods but does not implement them.
-Interface can include constants.
-A class that implements the interfaces is bound to implement all the methods defined in Interface.

 Example of Interface: